- County Services

 District Attorneys & Defense Attorney

-The District Attorney (DA) General's office, under the leadership of Ken Baldwin, currently includes 17 attorneys, two of whom specialize in child support cases.
+The District Attorney (DA) General's office, under the leadership of Steve Finney, currently includes 17 attorneys, two of whom specialize in child support cases.
 Three attorneys are assigned to Carter County and one each to Unicoi and Johnson Counties.
 The other 10 assistant DAs are assigned to Washington County.
 They prosecute criminal cases of all kinds, in both Criminal and Sessions courts.
-Baldwin's office can be reached at 423-753-5020.
+Finney's office can be reached at 423-753-5020.

 Further information, and biographies, on the attorneys of the district is available by visiting the attorney's section.
 Information on the judges is available under their respective courts.